Covid 19 coronavirus: Subway worker 'harassed' woman customer after getting details for contact tracing

 • Fletcher Building turns to NZ developer for contact-tracing and Covid-19 safety app

-Jess told Mediaworks she was asked to fill her name, home address, email address and phone number on to a form provided by the restaurant.
+Jess told MediaWorks she was asked to fill her name, home address, email address and phone number on to a form provided by the restaurant.

 Shortly after her visit, Jess said she received an email, a text and requests on Facebook and Instagram from the man who'd served her.